keypom/keypom/README.md

     pub args: String,
     /// Amount of yoctoNEAR to attach along with the call pub attached_deposit: U128,
-    /// Specifies what field the claiming account should go in when calling the function
+    /// Specifies what field the claiming account ID should go in when calling the function
     /// If None, this isn't attached to the args pub account_id_field: Option<String>,
     /// Specifies what field the drop ID should go in when calling the function.